webplatform/docs/css/properties/position/index.md

 |Description=Object is positioned according to the normal flow, and then offset by the [[css/properties/top|'''top''']] and [[css/properties/left|'''left''']] properties.
 }}{{CSS Property Value
 |Data Type=fixed
-|Description=Starting in Internet Explorer 7.
-Object is positioned relative to the viewport containing the content.
+|Description=Object is positioned relative to the viewport containing the content.
+Object stays in the viewport when scrolling.
+Usually used for navigation on mobile devices.
+Limited support.
 }}{{CSS Property Value
 |Data Type=sticky
 |Description=The lovechild of "static" and "fixed", an object with this value behaves as relative until a threshold defined by a top/bottom/left/right property is crossed, at which point it behaves as position: fixed within its positioned parent container.
 }}{{CSS Property Value
 |Data Type=page
 |Description=Internet Explorer 10.
 Positioned floats only.
 (The [[css/properties/display|'''display''']] property must be set to '''-ms-positioned'''.)
 Object is positioned relative to the nearest [http://go.microsoft.com/fwlink/p/?LinkId{{=}}226824 initial containing block].
 This may be the browser or application window or a content container such as an '''iframe'''.
 The [[css/properties/bottom|'''bottom''']], [[css/properties/top|'''top''']], [[css/properties/left|'''left''']], and [[css/properties/right|'''right''']] properties are used to position the element relative to the boundaries of the viewport that the positioned float would normally be placed in (that is, if '''position:static''' was set).
 For more information, see Positioned Floats.
+}}{{CSS Property Value
+|Data Type=inherit
+|Description=Inherits the value of the parent element.
 }}
 }}
 {{Examples_Section